tlin7/Adjacent-Seats/README.md

 Player 1's units are blue.
 Player 2's are red.

-To Attack: Type in <your attacking unit coordinates> ATTACK <unit you want to attack's coordinates>.
+To Attack: Type in -your attacking unit coordinates- ATTACK -unit you want to attack's coordinates-.

 Example: A16 ATTACK A17